Precinct of Mut: Recent discoveries

-Since 2001, Dr. Bryan has led the excavation behind the Sacred Lake.
-Between 2002 and 2004, the excavation of the Mut Precinct, conducted by Dr. Bryan and her team, revealed a section of New Kingdom work fixings that included baking and brewing centers, as well as granaries.
+Since 2001, Bryan has led the excavation behind the Sacred Lake.
+Between 2002 and 2004, the excavation of the Mut Precinct, conducted by Bryan and her team, revealed a section of New Kingdom work fixings that included baking and brewing centers, as well as granaries.
 In January 2006, the expedition, after clearing some debris, found a life-sized statue of Queen Tiy, the wife of Amenhotep III, made of granite and that dates back to the 21st Dynasty.
-Dr. Bryan and her team discovered human remains south of the Sacred Lake in 2011, what was interesting about the remains is the orientation of the body, it was faced down and appeared to be constrained, even more interesting is the location of the skull, it seems as if it was purposely placed underneath a sandstone base for a wooden column.
+Bryan and her team discovered human remains south of the Sacred Lake in 2011, what was interesting about the remains is the orientation of the body, it was faced down and appeared to be constrained, even more interesting is the location of the skull, it seems as if it was purposely placed underneath a sandstone base for a wooden column.
 In 2012, The Johns Hopkins University expedition, directed by Bryan, found burials behind the Sacred Isheru Lake.
 Now in January 2015, the main goal of the JHU expedition is to excavate what is now considered a cemetery behind the sacred lake.